unahouExosite/docs/widget/README.md

 ![Widget Config Example](images/widget_config_example.png)

-In the example widget code, the line `console.log(JSON.stringify(portal, null, 2));` converts the portal object to a string so that we can see its contents in the browser console.
+In the example widget code, the line `console.log(JSON.stringify(portal, null, 2));` converts `portal` to a string so that we can see its contents in the browser console.
 Here's the output of that script, with comments added.

 ```
 {